Urinary tract infection (UTI) in children

 • Teach girls to wipe their bottoms from front to back rather than back to front (to reduce the spread of germs from the bowel to the opening of the urethra).

 There is a suggestion in studies of UTI in boys that circumcision might slightly reduce the incidence of UTI.
 But the benefit is small.
-Most specialists would not recommend circumcision for this reason unless your boy is having repeated UTIs which are causing major health problems.
+Most specialists would not recommend circumcision for this reason unless they are having repeated UTIs which are causing major health problems.

 Avoiding things that may irritate your child's bottom